-There are 11 contracts statewide providing sex offender assessment and treatment and 8 vendors providing polygraph services.
+There are 9 contracts statewide providing sex offender assessment and treatment and 6 vendors providing polygraph services.
 A total of \$1,666,600.00 was allocated for assessment, treatment, and polygraph in all Districts.
 This figure does not incorporate the co-payment that was implemented for these services in FY2008.

 The Sexually Violent Predator (SVP) civil commitment process continues to grow.
 The impact of this growth is felt by Community Corrections when these SVP's are granted conditional release.
-In FY2017 Probation and Parole Officers investigated 173 home plans for offenders being considered for conditional release.
-This is a 10% increase from the FY2016.
-The number currently being supervised under conditional release is 197, which is an increase of approximately 9% from FY2017.
-Of that number, 96 are "pure" conditional release, meaning that they have no criminal obligation.
-Also notable for FY2017 is the number of Emergency Custody Orders that were executed by Probation and Parole Officers.
-There were 54 Emergency Custody Orders obtained by Probation and Parole Officers.
-With the exception of one case, all of those taken into custody were for technical violations, meaning that these offenders were returned to custody before any re-offense.
+In FY2018 Probation and Parole Officers investigated 143 home plans for offenders being considered for conditional release.
+The number currently being supervised under conditional release is 203, which is an increase of approximately 3% from FY2018.
+Of that number, 99 are "pure" conditional release, meaning that they have no criminal obligation.
+In addition, notable for FY2018 is the number of Emergency Custody Orders that were executed by Probation and Parole Officers.
+There were 54 Emergency Custody Orders obtained by Probation and Parole Officers were returned to custody before any re-offense.
+Of the two aforementioned cases, one was convicted of indecent exposure and the second is awaiting trial on indecent exposure.
 This continues to be a high risk and high demand type of case.
 By statute, these cases are monitored by global positioning systems (GPS) and have demanding conditional release plans that involve collaboration with the Office of the Attorney General and the Department of Behavioral Health and Developmental Services.